 Until now, I only found one instance of a streamer being harassed – GirlfriendReviews… but in that case, the clips just appear to show Shelby stepping away, seemingly about to cry, but Matt’s not following her and doesn’t seem too concerned.
 So, it can’t have been that bad, right?
 Or maybe it was?
 The chat messages appear to be gone.
 There’s no proof of what was said, from what I can tell.

-Still, a lot of people do report on it but don’t report on the trans streamers that receive death threats daily.
+Still, a lot of people do report on it but don’t report on the trans streamers who receive death threats daily.
 Biased much?

 Anyhow, while there is something fishy about the biased reporting, I don’t want to dismiss every single report of harassment.
 I know that the topic is something a lot of people are very emotional about… and I don’t want to play down the scale of things or what people go through or what they’re capable of.

-Whenever you call it “the wizard game” or “the game”, people tell ya that you’re treating it like “he who shall not be named” and that that’s hypocritical… but it literally is Voldemort.
-Saying HL’s full name summons Death Eaters that want to bully you.
+Whenever you call it “the wizard game” or “the game”, people tell ya that you’re treating it like “he who shall not be named” and that that’s “hypocritical”… but it literally is Voldemort.
+Saying HL’s full name summons Death Eaters who want to bully you and that want you to die for concerns you have.

 What doesn’t help at all in this discourse is…